-- Farm livestock will be excluded completely by the construction of the predator-proof fence; - The predator-proof area will be constructed from wire mesh, shade cloth and a 500mm Colorsteel® section with rolled hood (similar to the schematic shown in Figure 7.1).
-The fence will be 2000mm high, with a 300 400mm skirt pinned to the soil surface; - The identified relocation / mitigation site will contain suitable habitat for indigenous lizards (ground skinks and arboreal skink and gecko species); - Any indigenous lizards salvaged will be relocated to suitable habitat(s) within the release site; and - No pre and post indigenous lizard monitoring is proposed within the relocation / mitigation site.
+- The identified relocation / mitigation site will contain suitable habitat suitable for striped skink and will be located in an area where striped skink have recently been detected; - The relocation site will be no smaller than 1ha in size and will be encircled by a pest proof fence that has been designed to exclude farm livestock, goats, pigs, feral cats, possums, hedgehogs, mustelids, rats and mice. - Farm livestock will be excluded completely by the construction of the predator-proof fence: - The predator-proof area will be constructed from wire mesh with apertures no wider than 6mm across one dimension, shade cloth and a 500mm Colorsteel® section with rolled hood (similar to the schematic shown in Figure 7.1).
+The fence will be 2000mm high, with a 300 400mm skirt pinned to the soil surface; - Rats, possums, mustelids, mice, hedgehogs, goats, cats and pigs will be eradicated from inside the fenced enclosure using similar techniques as outlined within the Chapter 9 Pest Management Plan; - Anyny indigenous lizards striped skink and arboreal geckos (that occupy similar habitat to striped skink) observed during vegetation clearance will be salvaged from the Project footprint and will be relocated to the enclosure; - Pest control within the predator-proof fence will be monitored twice a yearly (six monthly) for six years once pest eradication has been achieved;

+- No pPre and post indigenous lizard monitoring is proposed within the relocation / mitigation-fenced enclosure, the latter occurring once every two years for six years.

+Monitoring will use but not be limited to a combination of passive sampling techniques such as nocturnal spotlighting, Closed Cell Foam Cover (CCFC's), Artificial Cover Objects (ACO's) and tracking tunnels used for pest control monitoring. - site.
 This is because of the inherent difficulties associated with obtaining and interpreting meaningful 'before' and 'after' comparative data on lizard population densities.
 It is assumed that removing any relic population of indigenous lizards from predator pressure will result in extra carrying capacity to accommodate the release of any salvaged indigenous lizards.